*Featured in House Beautiful and Design NJ Magazine*

 You deserve to know how things turned out.

-During a counseling session one quiet window spoke up, addressing the homeowner.
+During a counseling session, one quiet window spoke up, addressing the homeowner.
 "Don't you realize how important this is?
-We bring light into your life and sunshine into your world.
-We're the buffer between you and the outside and we can close that world out whenever you want.
+We deserve to be dressed properly and with dignity.
+We're here to help you create the right atmosphere for any occasion and we need you to believe in us.
 We're here for you."

 What he heard made a lot of sense.

-Buddy ShouldaKnownBetter knows better now.
-"I'll never make that mistake again." he said with confidence.
+Buddy ShouldKnownBetter knows better now.
+"I'll never make that mistake again." he said with a new-found confidence.

 Andersen and Pella now feel like the "beautiful couple" of windows that they are and they want the same for all windows.

-Do you care about windows feelings, happy homes and ever happier homeowners?
+Do you care about windows feelings, happy homes and even happier homeowners?

 If you've been moved by this story and want to stand up for the treatment of naked windows, let's work together and make a difference.
 The windows thank you ahead of time for your awesomeness.